paulwib/gulp-hogan-compile/README.md

 A function that will be passed the file and should return a name for the template.
 By default uses the relative path and basename of the file without an extension.

+### templatesVariableName `'templates'`

+Override the variable name used for the templates, default is `templates`.
+Useful when not using a wrapper in the browser and don't want it assigned to `window.templates`.

 ### hoganModule `string`

 The name of the hogan module *in your app*, defaults to `hogan`.
 If you're not using a wrapper then the global `Hogan` must be available.